Overview of our English Department

 The first year at Owen’s is exciting, enjoyable and varied, which is much like the English curriculum.
 Pupils are taught English 3 periods a week.
 At least one lesson per fortnight is spent at the library where they carry out a variety of different activities (such as research, presentations, private reading, shared reading).
 Pupils will study a number of different units throughout the year such as autobiography, myths and legends, a novel, poetry anthology and Much Ado About Nothing.

 The second year at Owen’s will be just as exciting, enjoyable and varied as Year 7.
 Pupils will develop and expand upon the skills they have already started to learn.
 They will study a number of different units throughout the year designed to encourage an appreciation of both the English Language and the wealth of literature available.
-The main units of study are: ballads, a novel, Romeo and Juliet and detective fiction
+The main units of study are: detective fiction, Animal Farm, Romeo and Juliet and non-fiction reading and writing.

 Pupils will now develop and expand upon the skills they require in preparation for GCSE.
 Students will begin to develop some of the key skills required for GCSE and experience challenging and interesting texts.
 They study a number of different units throughout the year.
-The main units of study are: Gothic writing, Macbeth, A Christmas Carol and conflict poetry.
+The main units of study are: Gothic genre, Macbeth, A Christmas Carol and poetry themed around relationships.

 Key Stage 4